junxit/us-congress-bills-113/metadata.md

 - 2014-02-12 — Senate amendment agreed to: Amendment SA 2741 agreed to in Senate by Unanimous Consent.
 - 2014-02-12 — Senate amendment proposed (on the floor): Amendment SA 2741 proposed by Senator Reid for Senator Nelson.(consideration: CR S961; text: CR S961)
 - 2014-02-12 — Senate amendment submitted
+- 2014-02-18 — Message on Senate action sent to the House.
+- 2014-02-18 — Received in the House.
+- 2014-02-18 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-02-18 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.